jrbalsano/lab8-node/README.md

    at http://nodejs.org/api/http.html#http_http_incomingmessage).
    `JSON.stringify()` may also prove useful in this endeavor.

-Send the following query from your bowser to see what values are output by your
+Send the following query from your browser to see what values are output by your
 server: /hello.txt?key=abc

-Include the output of the above request in your README.txt along with an explanation/description of what each field in the parsed uri means.
+Include the output of the above request in your README.txt along with an explanation/description of what each field in the parsed URI means.
 Commit your server as `server.js` inside your part2 directory.
 You can also run this server with `npm start`.